 How do I choose a TEFL course?

-If most of the course is online, it must provide 24 hour access.
+If most of the course is online, it must provide a 24 hour access.
 Good and dedicated trainers are a must and the ability to get a certificate sent within 24 hours of completion is industry standard.
 But that’s not all, there are other factors to consider:

-Course Length – The reason for this is because most reputable institutions do not accept a less than 120 hour TEFL course.
+Course Length – The reason for considering this is because most reputable institutions do not accept a less than 120 hour TEFL course.
 Courses less than this amount of hours are meant for knowledge brush up.

 Accreditation / yes or no – this one is debatable because to be frank accreditation doesn’t always mean high standard.
 I am not by all means saying it is not important, but it shouldn’t be the main factor when choosing a course.
 Why?